 Before I talk about the benefits of adopting minimalism beyond decluttering your physical environment, let’s take a step back and remind ourselves of what minimalism is about.
-There are many definitions but that of Joshua and Ryan (aka The Minimalists) best reflects our own view.
+There are many definitions but that of Joshua and Ryan (aka The Minimalists) best reflect our own view.

-Whether you rid yourself of the excess in your physical environment or in other aspects of your life, what is important to us and how we perceive happiness, fulfilment and freedom is different for every one of us.
+Whether you rid yourself of the excess in your physical environment or in other aspects of your life, what is important to us and how we perceive happiness, fulfilment and freedom are different for every one of us.